wighawag/hardhat-deploy/README.md

 ### test task

-`buidler test --deploy`
+`buidler test`

-the test task is augmented with one flag argument `--deploy` that allow to run all deployments in a fixture snapshot before executing the tests.
+the test task is augmented with one flag argument `--deploy-fixture` that allow to run all deployments in a fixture snapshot before executing the tests.
 This can speed up tests that use specific tags as the global fixture take precedence (unless specified).

 In other word tests can use `deployments.fixture(<specific tag>)` where specific tag only deploy the minimal contracts under tests, while still benefiting from global deployment snapshot if used.